New Ford Academy

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

 At New Ford Academy, all pupils are valued as individuals.
-Therefore reasonable adjustments are made to cater for all the needs of the children.
+Therefore, reasonable adjustments/curriculum adaptations are made to cater for all the needs of the children.

 During class sessions, some pupils are supported by an adult in small groups, larger guided groups or in a one-to-one situation as the need arises.